mborhade/Jenkins-Multibranch-Pipeline/README.md

 Here’s a basic `deploy.sh` script that you can use for deploying your Dockerized Python application.
 This script assumes you want to deploy your Docker container to a server or cloud platform and might also include steps to push the Docker image to a container registry.

 ### `deploy.sh`
+// Update your dockerhub username in deploy.sh
+example: atuljkamble

 ```bash
 #!/bin/bash